Soba_Banner.jpg

 What Are Soba Noodles?

 There’s lots to love about soba noodles.
 They’re light but hearty, flavourful yet mild, and nutritious to boot.
-Have it in clear warm soup, dipped into light sauce or tossed in a salad—there’s lots you can do with one of Japan’s most storied noodles.
+Have it in clear warm soup, dipped into light sauce or tossed in a salad—there’s lots you can do with one of Japan’s most celebrated noodles.

 What are soba noodles?